NOTE: New users looking for instructions for how to get started recording with ModelTalker should begin at this link.

 You want a “clean slate” computer each time you go to record for voice banking.
 With Windows, it may be best to do a reboot just to be sure there are no background programs running that Windows does not need.
 Windows frequently does system updates right after being restarted.
 If Windows tells you it is doing an update, you should wait for that to finish before trying to record.

-Another thing to watch out for is full system scans by your virus protection software.
-Sometimes virus protection scans you entire system looking for possible virus software.
+Another thing to watch out for is a full system scan by your virus protection software.
+Sometimes virus protection scans your entire system looking for possible virus software.
 Make sure your system is not doing a full system scan since that can lead to system slowdowns and might interfere with recording.

 Finally, Windows may start many programs and services in the background that are not needed and may sap system resources to some extent.
 In Win10, you can disable unnecessary background apps by going to Settings > Privacy > Background apps (you will probably need to scroll down through a list of options in the left side of the settings panel to find the Background apps selection).
 You can then go through the list of background apps and turn off any that you do not need to have running while recording.